 An experienced attorney can help protect you from any violations of the automatic stay.
 For more, please visit the free bankruptcy evaluation or call (877) 606-1222.

 The next step in the process is a meeting with the trustee pursuant to section 341a of the bankruptcy code.
 This is also known as the meeting of creditors.
 After the meeting is conducted, the trustee will make a recommendation on the administration of the estate.
 During this process, you have certain rights and protections that will need to be guarded.
 This can be done through effective bankruptcy planning and strong representation.

 The last step in the bankruptcy process is the discharge.
 The discharge is typically issued 90 days after the bankruptcy is filed.
 The discharge is the main reason people file for bankruptcy.
 It is the official cancellation of the debts pursuant to section 727 of the bankruptcy code.
 It includes any debts that do not survive the bankruptcy.

 It is important to have an attorney at each stage of the process.
-An attorney will alleviate the stress of filing for bankruptcy while providing the necessary representation and protecting your interests.
+A bankruptcy chapter 7 attorney in New Jersey will alleviate the stress of filing for bankruptcy while providing the necessary representation and protecting your interests.

 How do you begin the process?
 You can begin the process by completing the Free Evaluation.